w3c/wai-media-guide/planning.md

 Accessibility requirements for video and audio are different based on if they are:
 * pre-recorded or live
-* video with audio, video without audio (video only), or audio only
+* video with audio, video without audio (video-only), or audio-only

 The links in the tables below go to a page in a separate resource: Understanding WCAG 2.1.